articblush/.github/profile/readme.md

 # Artic Blush
-A cold colorscheme with for you!
+A cold colorscheme for you!

 ```js
                       /\